 From there, you'll find anchorage in the northeast corner of a commercial channel or you can tie up to the commercial pier at the southwest corner of town, though there is a charge to dock there.

-Seriously considering visiting Barahona using your own boat, or one you charter elsewhere?
-Take a look at the chart that follows to get information on nearby marinas.
+Planning to reach Barahona using your own boat, or a boat you charter elsewhere?
+Check out the listing below to get information on area marinas.

 |--||Barahona||the Dominican Republic|